Yohani: Career

-Her First Indian Song was "Po Po Po ", a Tamil song in the film The Legend.
-The indian actress who gave her voice for the first time was Urvashi Rautela who acted in that film.
+Her first Indian Song was "Po Po Po", a Tamil song in the film The Legend.

-For promoting the movie Thank God, she featured on India's most popular entertainment show The Kapil Sharma Show as a guest on Diwali.
+For promoting the movie Thank God, she featured on India's popular entertainment show The Kapil Sharma Show as a guest on Diwali.
 She then left for the Maldives where she participated in Chanaacha 2022.
-Also, she appeared for Sampath Bank's WePay advertisement.
+Also, she appeared in Sampath Bank's WePay advertisement.

-On November 10, 2022, she crossed the one million followers mark on her Instagram account, making her the third Sri Lankan celebrity to reach one million followers.
-The other two are Piyumi Hansamali and Dinakshi Priyasad.
+On 10 November 2022, she crossed the one million followers mark on her Instagram account, making her the third Sri Lankan celebrity to reach one million followers, after Piyumi Hansamali and Dinakshi Priyasad.